-- Drinking water contaminated by raw sewage
+- Drinking water that has had contact with raw sewage

-Factors that may increase your chance of hepatitis A infection include:
+Things that may increase the chances of hepatitis A:

 - Being in daycare centers

-- Being institutionalized
+- Being in an institution

-Hepatitis A usually goes away on its own within 2 months.
-There are no lasting effects in most once the infection passes.
+Hepatitis A often goes away on its own within 2 months.
+There are no lasting effects in most people once the infection passes.
 Those who have the virus and recover will be protected from future infection.

-The goals of hepatitis A treatments are to:
+The goals of treatment is to:

 - Prevent spread to others.

-To to help reduce the chance of hepatitis A:
+To help lower the chances of hepatitis A:

 - Wash your hands often with soap and water.